martin-braun/scrale/README.md

 	    scaleAnisotropy = 1,
-    }) -- options are optional, defaults are shown here -- Interesting: The window will scale up by one or more multipliers of 2 to fit your desktop as best as possible -- Also interesting: This lib will work on mobile, too.
-(Incl.
-Android) end
+    }) -- options are optional, defaults are shown here -- Interesting: The window will scale up by one or more multipliers of 2 to fit your desktop as best as possible end

 function love.draw(dt)